Reconfort/nimcure/README.md

 - I followed best practices for clean and maintainable code.
 - The application utilizes **CSS Modules** for component-level styles, ensuring scoped and reusable styles.
 - **Styled Components** were used for dynamic styling based on state.

-### Challenges & Solutions
-- One challenge was ensuring the pixel-perfect match with the Figma design.
-I used tools like **Figma Inspect** to closely match the typography, spacing, and colors.
-- I had to pay special attention to the responsive layout to ensure it works across all screen sizes.